What If The Beneficiary of a Will Has Died?

-If you're dealing with a will that leaves property to someone who died before (or very soon after) the will-maker did, you must figure out who inherits the property.
+If you're dealing with a will that leaves property to someone who has already died, you must figure out who inherits the property.
 Sometimes the will itself tells you; in other cases, you must look to your state's law.
+Below are some areas you'll need to consider.

-If the will doesn't impose a survivorship requirement, state law may.
-In some states, including all the states that have adopted a set of laws called the Uniform Probate Code, all wills are subject to a five-day survivorship period.
+Even if the will doesn't impose a survivorship requirement, state law might.
+In some states, all wills are subject to a five-day (or 120-hour) survivorship period.

-If neither the will nor state law imposes a survivorship period, then a beneficiary who survives just an hour longer than the will-maker would inherit.
-In that case, you would turn the property over to the deceased beneficiary's estate, and it would go to the beneficiary's own heirs or will beneficiaries.
+If neither the will nor state law imposes a survivorship period, then a beneficiary who survives just an hour longer than the will maker would inherit the property.
+In that case, you would turn the property over to the deceased beneficiary's estate, and it would go to the beneficiary's own inheritors.

 If the will does not name an alternate, or the alternate has also died, you have something called a "lapsed" or "failed" gift.
-Depending on state law and how the will is written, the property will go to either:
+Depending on state law and how the will is written, the property will go to one of the following:

 • the residuary beneficiary named in the will